University Oval, Adelaide

+University Oval is an Australian rules football and cricket venue located in North Adelaide, which is part of Park 12 in the Adelaide Park Lands.
+It is the home of the Adelaide University Football Club in the Adelaide Footy League (AdFL) and the Adelaide University Cricket Club in the South Australian Premier Cricket (SAPC) competition.

-University Oval comprises University Oval No 1 (capacity 100,000) and No 2 and a variety of soccer and general use fields.
+University Oval comprises University Oval No 1 and No 2 and a variety of soccer and general use fields.
 The up keep of University Oval is provided by the University of Adelaide as a lease arrangement from the Adelaide City Council.
 The lease is for: